csq/subdivx-dl/README.md

 ## INSTALLATION

-You can install subdivx-dl using for the moment this a workaround:
+You can install subdivx-dl using pip command:

-  Change permission
+  Download repository

-    sudo chmod +x /{directory}/subdivx-dl/subdivx-dl
+    git clone www.github.com/csq/subdivx-dl

-Add path to .bashrc or .zshrc
+Enter into the folder and execute

-    export PATH=$PATH:/{directory}/subdivx-dl/subdivx-dl
+    pip install .

 ### DEPENDENCIES